COSMO-ORG/fieldextra-wiki/Planning.md

        > in GRIB 2, only use short names WSHEAR_INT and WSHEAR_DIFF
        > consider using the same kernel in procedures wind_shear() and wind_shear_differential()
+     + [jmb;1d]
+       Introduce a second optional argument to the class of hoper sqmax..., taking the value 'tiled' or 'shifted' (i.e. one would have hoper='sqmax,r', or hoper='sqmax,r,tiled', or hoper='sqmax,r,shifted')
      + [1w] [issue #8]
        Consolidate memory monitoring
        > Add global memory monitoring of non instrumented libraries